-- Evidence of local historic preservation or landmark designation - Clearly marked excerpts from federal, statewide, regional, or local planning documents - Written documentation clearly identifying community need and involvement; if the local plan which identifies the need for the project is 5 years or older, provide evidence that the plan reflects current need (i.e., a copy of the resolution adopting or reaffirming the local plan) - Documentation from State agencies regarding remediated brownfields, protected species, habitats, etc. - Documentation of pre-construction planning, procurement of services, consultant qualifications, etc - Ground disturbance documentation - All official project endorsements, partnerships, and letters of support - For stand-alone planning projects, justification of budget estimate
+- Evidence of local historic preservation or landmark designation - Federal, Statewide, Regional and Local Planning Documents; provide clearly marked excerpts in support of the project narrative AND documentation that the plans cited reflect current need; if the local plan which identifies the need for the project is 5 years or older, provide evidence that the plan reflects current need (i.e., a copy of the resolution adopting or reaffirming the local plan if it is 5 years or older). - Documentation of community need and involvement may include evidence of current community involvement and support, such as news articles, press releases, agenda/minutes of public meetings, newsletters, fundraising campaign documents, community reports, etc. Provide copies of official project endorsements, partnerships, and letters of support (especially those from people directly impacted by the project). - Documentation from State agencies regarding remediated brownfields, protected species, habitats, etc. - Documentation of pre-construction planning, procurement of services, consultant qualifications, etc. - Ground disturbance documentation - All official project endorsements, partnerships, and letters of support